 The old banking trojan named AbereBot has a new name; “Escobar” .
 Now it boasts even more malicious features that are more advanced than its older version.
 One of the most prominent features of its improved functionalities is that it now possesses a more advanced setting that can target and steal Google Authenticator MFA codes.

 The improved version of the Trojan features secure logins by allowing it to be able to bypass the critical authentication process.
 Rebranded with a new name; it was discovered by Cyble researchers, who revealed in a blog post titled: AbereBot Android Trojan Transforms Into “Escobar”.

 As revealed by the cyber analysts’ posts, now the malicious app has stronger capabilities to demand access to an Android phone SMS network.
 Additionally, it can infiltrate the contacts storage, audio, call logs, and even the gadget’s accessibility service.
 The trojan’s access can infiltrate protected protocols like OTPs and even the multi-factor authentication codes of the infected gadget.

 Another noticed feature is that Escobar functionalities can disable the keylogger feature and the password, along with the private security features on any device.
 In addition, the malware also steals device details, account credentials, emails addresses, and gathers other private accounts details on the infected device.

-Finally what’s even more surprising is that the new improved Escobar Trojan that previously terrorizes financial institutions as the malicious Aberebot; self-destruct on command, and wipe out all its infectious traces.
+Finally, what’s even more surprising is that the newly improved Escobar Trojan that previously terrorizes financial institutions as the malicious Aberebot; now self-destruct on command, and easily wipe out all its infectious traces.